mangoisbest/FPS-Shooter/README.md

-# Scripts
+# FPS Shooter
-This is all the scripts for my open-source unity game.
-Feel free to make my code better
+FPS Shooter is a fps shooter game made in unity 3d and is open-source so feel free to modify my code